 A U.S. Holder generally may elect to amortize such premium over the remaining term of the note on a constant yield method as applied with respect to each accrual period of the note, and allocated ratably to each day within an accrual period in a manner substantially similar to the method of calculating daily portions of original issue discount, as described above.
-However, because the notes may optionally be redeemed for an amount that is in excess of their principal amount, special rules apply that could result in a deferral of the amortization of bond premium until later in the term of the note.
-The amount amortized in any year will be treated as a reduction of the U.S. Holder's interest income, including original issue discount income, from the note.
+However, because the notes may optionally be redeemed for an amount that is in excess of their principal amount, special rules apply that could result in a deferral of the amortized in any year will be treated as a reduction of the U.S. Holder's interest income, including original issue discount income, from the note.
 Bond premium on a note held by a U.S. Holder that does not make an election to amortize will decrease the gain or increase the loss otherwise recognized upon disposition of the note.
 The election to amortize premium on a constant yield method, once made, applies to all debt obligations held or subsequently acquired by the electing U.S. Holder on or after the first day of the first taxable year to which the election applies and may not be revoked without the consent of the Internal Revenue Service.